Path-Tree Optimization in Discrete Partially Observable Environments using Rapidly-Exploring Belief-Space Graphs: Problem formulation

 \subsection{Optimization objective}

-We note $\psi$ a path tree, and $(u, v)$ consecutive nodes on the tree $\psi$.
+We note $\psi$ a path-tree, and $(u, v)$ consecutive nodes on the tree $\psi$.
+Nodes are associated with a robot configuration and a belief state.
 The motion cost between two nodes $u$ and $v$ is given by a cost function $C(u, v)$.
 In addition, we note $p(u | \psi, b_0)$ the probability to reach a node $u$.
-This probability depends on the initial belief-state $b_0$ and the observation model.
+It depends on the initial belief-state $b_0$ and the observation model.

 In the presence of uncertainty we minimize the expectation of the motion costs, such that the partially observable multi-modal optimization problem is defined as follows.